XAITK/xaitk-saliency/examples/README.md

 ### Encountering Issues

-For issues relating to XAITK-Saliency functionality or running of an example, please create an issue on the [repository](https://github.com/XAITK/xaitk-saliency/issues).
+For issues relating to xaitk-saliency functionality or running of an example, please create an issue on the [repository](https://github.com/XAITK/xaitk-saliency/issues).

 ### Continuous Integration